Candid Foundation

-Mission and Activities
+Mission and activities

 According to its own charter, the organization enables dialogue between different cultures, societies, fields of expertise.
 The Candid Foundation's projects "foster intercultural understanding and creative approaches in international development".
 The Candid Foundation facilitates dialogue between societal actors and supports mediation in conflict zones.
 Its members, experts and fellows advise international institutions and policymakers.
 The institution describes its efforts as an "antidote to intolerance, xenophobia, sectarianism and disinformation".
 In 2016, the Candid Foundation assumed the editorship of the German Middle East magazine zenith and hence publishes digital content in German, English and Arabic.

 The Candid Foundation's director general, Daniel Gerlach, is simultaneously the chairman of the magazine's editorial board.
 In an interview with the German weekly magazine Der Spiegel, Gerlach declared at the occasion of zenith Magazine's 20th anniversary that the partnership between the magazine and the organization was a pioneering feat to sustainably fund the "cultural asset" of specialised, in-depth journalism.

+Candid Foundation is active in various dialogue and mediation efforts in the Arab world, such as Syria and Iraq, and the Caucasus region.

 The organization established the media platform Local Libya to support independent exchange of information from different regions of war-torn Libya.
 It also initiated the photography contest and award "Libya Uncharted" to challenge stereotypes of Libya and facilitate dialogue about the country's diverse culture and common heritage.

 In 2018 the Candid Foundation launched its first grant programme for reporters and journalists in the Arab world.
 In 2020, a programme of longer-term grants was established for journalists in Syria, Algeria, Egypt, Iraq, Jordan, Lebanon, Libya, Morocco, the Palestinian territories, Tunisia, Yemen.
 The Candid Foundation also initiated a series of photography contests on Muslims in Germany in Europe.